If you were injured on the job, you need a workers’ compensation attorney in Pittsburgh who will fight for you

 Can I Still File a Workers’ Compensation Claim if the Injury Was My Fault?

-The workers’ compensation lawyer can help you determine if your work injury qualifies benefits.
+The workers’ compensation lawyer can help you determine if your work injury qualifies for benefits.
 Most work-related injuries are covered as long as the injury occurred while you were performing your regular duties.

 How Long Do I Have to File a Workers’ Compensation Claim in Pittsburgh, PA?